odriscolljoseph/angular-carousel2/README.md

-# Updated
+# angular-carousel2

-Added functionality:
+A carousel directive for angularjs

 * Api accessible via `carousel` property of scope
-* Now uses 5 slides instead of 3
 * `ng-carousel-options` attribute can be used to set `speed`, `onChange` etc
-* Cross-browser compatability improved thanks to `Modernizr`
+* Cross-browser compatability thanks to `Modernizr`

 ## Installation